 You will find your incisions covered with dressings and bandages to keep the area clean.
 Your abdomen will also be wrapped with an elastic bandage to provide abdominal support.
 You may also wear a compression garment as a substitute.
 If you underwent a complete tummy tuck, you would have temporary drainage tubes under your skin in the first few days after the surgery.
 These tubes will drain excess fluids and blood that may collect in the operative site.
 Your plastic surgeon will also give you specific instructions to ensure a smooth recovery.
 These may include:

 The abdomen will normally look swollen post-surgery.
 You will also struggle to stand upright until the incisions have fully closed and healed.
 If the healing stage goes smoothly, you may expect a slimmer, tighter, and contoured abdomen in 1-2 weeks.

-If you are thinking of getting tummy tuck surgery, visit us at Revive Plastic Surgery Institute.
+If you are thinking of getting tummy tuck surgery, visit us at Revive Surgical Institute.
 Our board-certified plastic surgeon has over a decade of experience in plastic, reconstructive, and cosmetic surgery.
 He offers a wide range of cosmetic and reconstructive procedures, such as: